You’ve thought long and hard about your business plans and always dreamed of becoming your own boss.

 - Its size or shape makes shipping costs excessively high.

-- You will not be able to market it effectively.
+- You will not be able to market it effectively with your current online business plan.

-When selecting your product, make sure you have a plan for how your product fits into your broader goals.
+When selecting your products, make sure you have a plan for how to sell products, but also for how those products fit into your broader business ideas and business structure.

 2. Identify your target market